 This right applies if you feel that you have never given permission for scientific research by SHM.
-If you believe that you have not given consent, SHM will stop collecting data from your medical file and from the leftover material stored at the hospital.
+If you believe that you have not given consent, SHM will stop collecting data from your medical file and from the leftover material stored at the hospital and your personal data will be anonymised.
 Data collected in the national SHM database up to that point will no longer be used for new studies.